LazaUK/AOAI-Streaming-TokenUsage/README.md

 - [4.
 Tiktoken-calculated token usage in streaming API calls](https://github.com/LazaUK/AOAI-Streaming-TokenUsage#4-tiktoken-calculated-token-usage-in-streaming-api-calls)

 ## 1. Prerequisites
-These notebooks would require installation of 2 Python packages:
+These notebooks would require installation of 2 additional Python packages:
-1. Interactions with API endpoint are enabled through openai package.
+1. Interactions with API endpoint are enabled through *openai* package.
 You can install it with the following pip command.
 ```
 pip install --upgrade openai
 ```
-2. Conversion of texts into tokens and calcualtion of their numbers can be achieved through tiktoken package.
+2. Conversion of texts into tokens and calcualtion of their numbers can be achieved through *tiktoken* package.
 You can install it with the following pip command.
 ```
 pip install --upgrade tiktoken
 ```